genie-tooling/genie-tooling/docs/guides/using_llm_providers.md

 ### API Keys and `KeyProvider`

 LLM providers that require API keys (like OpenAI, Gemini, or a secured Llama.cpp server) will attempt to fetch them using the configured `KeyProvider`.
 By default, Genie uses `EnvironmentKeyProvider`, which reads keys from environment variables (e.g., `OPENAI_API_KEY`, `GOOGLE_API_KEY`).
 You can provide a custom `KeyProvider` instance to `Genie.create()` for more sophisticated key management.
-See the [Configuration Guide](configuration.md) for details.
 The internal Llama.cpp provider does not use API keys managed via `KeyProvider`.

 ## Structured Output (GBNF with Llama.cpp Providers)